About automated extensions

 There's no cost when extensions show with your ads, but you're typically charged as usual for clicks on your ad, as well as for certain interactions that extensions provide.
 For example, you're charged when someone clicks on a call button from an automated call extension or a message button from an automated message extension.
-Exception: there's no charge for clicks on review extensions and seller ratings extensions (but clicks on the ads themselves are charged as usual).
+Exception: There's no charge for clicks on seller ratings extensions (but clicks on the ads themselves are charged as usual).

 Extensions tend to boost ad performance, making your ads more likely to be clicked.
 AdWords charges no more than two clicks (per impression) on each ad and its extensions.
 To opt out of automated extensions, go to Remove extensions.